 for the gayristocracy to realize

-that bisexual, lesbian, transgender and gay people
+that bisexual, lesbian, transgender and gay people are in this together

 we can and will